rweigel/stats/syllabus.md

 ### General

 1. Bayes' Rule -- A Tutorial Introduction to Bayesian Analysis (2013), by J.V.
 Stone.
 This book is a good starting point.
 1. [Doing Bayesian Data Analysis by Kruschke](http://www.r-5.org/files/books/computers/algo-list/statistics/data-mining/John_K_Kruschke-Doing_Bayesian_Data_Analysis-EN.pdf) -- The best overview that I am aware of.
 The examples are in R, but translation to other languages is straightforward.
-Most of the value of this book is in the descriptions of the concepts.
+Most of this book's value is in the concepts' descriptions.
 1. [Bayesian Statistics -- an Introduction by P.M.
 Lee](https://www.amazon.com/Bayesian-Statistics-Introduction-Peter-Lee-dp-1118332571/dp/1118332571/) is a classic introductory textbook.
 1. [How to become a Bayesian in eight easy steps: An annotated reading list, by Etz et al., 2018](https://link.springer.com/article/10.3758/s13423-017-1317-5).
 1. Data Analysis -- A Bayesian Tutorial (2006), by D.S.
 Sivia and J. Skilling.